 Remedies available to the person whose rights are infringed:

 The most common relief granted to the person who files the case of infringement against the second party is Injunction.
-Injunction in this case, is a court order which stops infringer from further use of the trademark.
+An injunction, in this case, is a court order which stops the infringer from further use of the trademark.